RalphAyala/about-Ralph/README.md

-#**Ralph Ayala student**
+#**Ralph Ayala**

+###Student

 ###_High school of Telecommunication Arts and Technology_

 RalphA6189@hstat.org

-Born in Brooklyn.
-Studying software engineering.
-Birthday Januwary 7 2000.
+Born in Brooklyn, Studying software engineering Birthday Januwary 7 2000, lives in NYC, has a brother and a sister.

-Schedule:
+Schedule

 1. Sep